 John Harper is an artist and a photographer who has been working in Northampton for many years.
 He has exhibited widely with exhibitions at the Barbican, Site Gallery, Ikon, Spike Island and Arnolfini.
 He was a Senior Lecturer in the School of the Arts at The University of Northampton and is now an Associate Fellow in Fine Art.
 John has strong views about the arts, strongly expressed and cares passionately about raising ambition and stimulating debate.

-Duncan Bisatt is a solicitor who currently works for Northamptonshire County Council and musician who plays regularly with a lively local band.
+Duncan Bisatt is a solicitor who currently works for Northamptonshire County Council and musician who plays regularly with his band based in Northampton.
 Duncan and is committed to the arts and brings his professional knowledge of law and property procurement to our organisation.
 Duncan is currently the Chair of the Board of NN.

 Karl Hobbs is a gallery manager, who worked at Baltic in Gateshead before moving to Northampton to manage Avenue Gallery at The University of Northampton.
 He is now freelance and brings skills and experience from his own work as well as from his previous, engineering background.
 He advises NN on risk assessment and Health & Safety as well as helping with exhibition installation.